Serve Your Tenant With a Texas Notice to Vacate Form Printed on an Aggressive Texas Eviction Attorney’s Letterhead

 Why Use a Girling Law Notice to Vacate Forms?

 Think about your Notices to Vacate from your tenant’s perspective.
 Your misbehaving tenant comes home, closes his door, and finds yet another corporate form letter with handwritten entries from your apartment community’s management office.
-Or, perhaps, you’re an independent rental owner and you give your tenant a handwritten or typed letter demanding that the tenant leave the property.
-In either case, your document reads “Notice to Vacate” across the top of a dull, plane-Jane piece of photocopy paper.
+Or perhaps you’re an independent rental owner and you give your tenant a handwritten or typed letter demanding that the tenant leave the property.
+In either case, your document reads “Notice to Vacate” across the top of a dull, plain-Jane piece of photocopy paper.
 Your tenant shrugs, balls up your letter, throws it towards the trash can, and misses.
 He’s received three similar letters in the past.
 He knows the routine….

 Now compare your tenant’s reaction when he finds the same notice from an eviction attorney AND the letter includes some “legalease” on it.
 “Uh-oh…” he thinks to himself.
 “My landlord hired a lawyer!?!
 That’s an entirely different ball of wax!”

 Notice to Vacate forms present numerous opportunities for a Judge to dismiss your eviction lawsuit.
 Our Texas Notice to Vacate form generator produces a Notice to Vacate that meets all of the content requirements under Texas law.
 Also, they protect you from unwittingly violating various other laws.
 They even provide instructions on how to properly deliver your Notice to Vacate.

 Wording on your Texas Notice to Vacate form is extremely important.
 Your Notice to Vacate can create problems during an eviction trial if you do not word the notice correctly.
 On the other hand, if your Notice to Vacate contains too much information you could end up restricting your options later on in the eviction process.